Help Your Child or Teen

 Managing stress, anxiety and sensitivities in the lives of children and teens

-Halcyon groups for high potential teenagers support those who are intense, sensitive, and highly creative.
+Halcyon groups for high potential teenagers support those who are intense, sensitive, or highly creative.
 Highly sensitive teens can easily experience stress in their daily lives from school challenges, peer pressures or difficult life situations.
 This can often cause anxiety, worries, perfectionism, irritability, underachievement or withdrawal.

 Halcyon groups for elementary high potential students help support those who have anxiety and stress that interfere with their ability to learn, perform or enjoy social relationships.
 Sometimes young children feel stress from new experiences and daily pressures that can cause worries, emotional and behavioral dysregulation and upsets in the home.